disler/diffbro/README.md

 [✅] Chad should always ask to use gpt-4 (simple yes/no prompt)

-[] Publish git repo

 [] Add custom prompt flag to be run on the diff `diffbro --prompt "Below is a git diff of code.
 Please review and notify only of critical issues."`

 [] Add summarybro flag that will create a git commit message using the diffbro summary `diffbro --summarize` -> "Added new feature to the app, fixed a bug, and refactored some code."

+[] Add COMPLETE PR review flag which runs diffbro against a branch and creates a PR review `diffbro --pr main`

 [] RELEASE VERSION 1.0.0!!!

 - Next

-  [] Add 'author notes' to diffbro readme on use case.

   [] Add token limit check to prevent overage charges